tweag/python-monorepo-example/content/blog/2017-09-22-inline-java-ghc-plugin.md

 ---
-title: "GHC compiler plugins in the wild:<br/> typing Java"
+title: "GHC compiler plugins in the wild:  typing Java"
 author: Facundo Domínguez, Mathieu Boespflug
 featured: yes
-tags: haskell
+tags: [haskell]
 ---

-[Previously][inline-java-tutorial], we discussed how to *use* [inline-java][inline-java-stackage] to call any Java function from Haskell.
+[Previously][inline-java-tutorial], we discussed how to _use_ [inline-java][inline-java-stackage] to call any Java function from Haskell.
 The reverse is also possible, though that will be a topic for a future post.
-In this post, we'll peek underneath the hood to talk a little about *how* inline-java does its deed.
+In this post, we'll peek underneath the hood to talk a little about _how_ inline-java does its deed.

 You might find it an interesting read for at least the following
 reason: since the latest v0.7 release of inline-java, it's an example